 A lender can request personal or corporate guarantees.
-This is often relied on by a lender as an additional top-up security and is favored by holding companies in respect of loans granted to their subsidiaries.
-Guarantees can be for the total amount borrowed or can be limited to interests payable or the shortfall in value (deficiency) or to any agreed amount.
+This is often relied on by a lender as an additional 'top-up' security and is favoured by holding companies in respect of loans granted to their subsidiaries.
+Guarantees can be for the total amount borrowed or can be limited to interests payable or the short-fall in value ('deficiency') or to any agreed amount.

 The personal guarantee does not give the lender security over the borrower's assets.
-The only benefit of a guarantee is that the lender is able to claim against two companies instead of one and in this way may spread their risk.
+The only benefit of a guarantee is that the lender is able to claim against two companies instead of one and in this way may 'spread' his risk.

-8.4 Taxation on the creation of security
+8.4 Taxation on the Creation of Security